Menu

 May 16, 2019 5:10:59 PM

-Jira project data grid in Profields, app for JiraWith this grid, it’s really simple to see:
+Jira project data grid in Projectrak, app for JiraWith this grid, it’s really simple to see:

-• How many hours have been spent in the project.
+• How many hours have been spent on the project?

 • Current cost.

-However, a grid is a cold-not-cool way to show the information, and it only takes some additional work to create a visualization that’s much more interesting to see.
-Particularly if you’re interested in keeping your client informed!
+However, a grid is a cold, not-cool way to show the information, and it only takes some additional work to create a visualization that’s much more interesting—particularly if you’re interested in keeping your client informed!

 A grid allows us to read and interpret the actual data, but a chart is much more effective: it allows us to understand the situation without any doubt and without any effort of interpretation.
 It’s also much easier to remember!

-The use of colors and the automatic comparison of values in a chart that our brain does when processing the image allows us to have a glance and understand if things are working out as they should.
+The use of colors and the automatic comparison of values in a chart that our brain does when processing the image allow us to glance at things and understand if they are working out as they should.

-The objective then is transform the grid in a Gauge chart, a specific chart that allows to combine actual measures with a projected total and visualize the result at a glance.
+The objective is then to transform the grid into a Gauge chart, a specific chart that allows you to combine actual measures with a projected total and visualize the result at a glance.

 Combine actual Jira measures with a projected total in eazyBI

-I love this diagram because it gives both the value and the reference: I can immediately read the hours spent vs the remaining hours, the budget used compared with the estimated budget, and a last comparison with the estimated hours versus the hours already used.
-All these comparisons allow me to determine if the situation is OK or whether I have to start taking actions to drive the project back on the right track.
+I love this diagram because it gives both value and reference: I can immediately read the hours spent vs. the remaining hours, the budget used compared with the estimated budget, and a last comparison with the estimated hours versus the hours already used.
+All these comparisons allow me to determine if the situation is OK or whether I have to start taking action to drive the project back on the right track.

 Building the project Gauge chart